dph22/dph22.github.io/README.md

 ## Teaching

 Overall, I have significant experience in bridging teaching, research and practice, developed at internationally recognised universities in Europe and Asia.
 At Aarhus University, Denmark, I supported the evaluations and development of an innovative curriculum for a new 'smart' cities course at the Master’s level, and the development of materials for a new course for 2022-2023.
 Furthermore, I supervised Master's and Undergraduate (international) students, with the ability to motivate them to publish and present their studies at international conferences.
-For example, with an undergraduate student from Aarhus University, School of Business and Social Sciences (Aarhus BSS), we co-wrote a conference paper on start-ups developing games in Budapest and Copenhagen, accepted to be presented at the 25th International Conference on Human-Computer Interaction HCII 2023, Copenhagen, Denmark.
+For example, with an undergraduate student from Aarhus University, School of Business and Social Sciences (Aarhus BSS), we co-wrote a conference paper on start-ups developing games in Budapest and Copenhagen, presented at the 25th International Conference on Human-Computer Interaction HCII 2023, Copenhagen, Denmark.

 Moreover, at the University of the West of England (UWE), UK, I designed, developed and produced multiple learning and teaching materials, with a Linking Teaching & Research grant titled 'Visualising Sustainability in Design Studios,' for BSc Architecture, BEng Architecture and Environmental Engineering, and BA Architecture and Planning programmes.
-Furthermore, at the School of Creative Media, City University of Kong Kong, I launched an interdisciplinary research project linking art and artificial intelligence, including the development of curriculum for a new undergraduate course; with a grant from the Centre for Applied Computing and Interactive Media (ACIM).
+Furthermore, at the School of Creative Media, City University of Kong Kong, HK SAR, I launched an interdisciplinary research project linking art and artificial intelligence, including the development of curriculum for a new undergraduate course; with a grant from the Centre for Applied Computing and Interactive Media (ACIM).
 Finally, at the University of Lisbon, Portugal, I conducted user analysis of a visualisation prototype software, alongside colleagues from the Faculty of Computer Science, through usability workshops with students and the integration of research in a course module 'Computational Processes' for 2nd-year undergraduate students in Design, Interior Design, Architecture, and Urban Planning, at the School of Architecture.
 Following this research, I would also be part of the supervision team support for one student with a mobility disability (i.e. using a wheelchair in his daily life), for his MSc dissertation in Computer Science, at the Faculty of Computer Science of the University of Lisbon, Portugal.

 [Being Updated]